Celebrity Autopsies With Disturbing Discoveries

 Johnny Lewis

 In the early 2000s, rising star Johnny Lewis landed big roles on "Malcolm in the Middle," "Boston Public," "American Dreams," "Smallville," and "The O.C."
-Around this time, he also dated Katy Perry for a year, according to Us Weekly, and played Half-Sack on "Sons of Anarchy," until he quit; per Los Angeles Magazine, he'd tired of the show's violent storylines.
+Around this time, he also dated Katy Perry for a year and played Half-Sack on "Sons of Anarchy," which he quit because he'd tired of the show's violent storylines.

 Advertisement

 After leaving the FX biker drama, Lewis endured a number of personal and legal challenges.
-According to E!
-News, he went-through a hard-fought custody battle and was arrested for assault on more than one occasion.
+He went through a hard-fought custody battle and was arrested for assault on more than one occasion.
 When Lewis was released from jail in 2012, the actor's father rented him a room at the Writers' Villa, a mansion operated as a retreat for creatives owned by wealthy arts patron Cathy Davis.
-After receiving a report of a woman screaming (per E!
-News) police arrived at the villa and found Lewis dead in the driveway; he had either fallen or jumped off of the building and sustained fatal injuries to his skull.
+After receiving a report of a woman screaming, police arrived at the villa and found Lewis dead in the driveway; he had either fallen or jumped off the building and sustained fatal injuries to his skull.
 Police then made another grisly discovery: the body of Davis, 81, who, according to a coroner's report, died of strangulation and blunt-force trauma.
 Detectives believe that Lewis beat Davis (and her cat) to death.

 Advertisement

-According to the Los Angeles Times, Lewis had a history of drug abuse, and it was assumed that narcotics had something to do with his behavior on the night he died.
+Lewis had a history of drug misuse, and it was assumed that narcotics had something to do with his behavior on the night he died.
 However, an autopsy uncovered no indication of intoxication.

 Michael K. Williams

 Michael K. Williams tended to play complicated characters and complex, likable bad guys.
 His smoldering intensity served him well in the 2000s and beyond, a golden age of TV drama.
 He brought to life the iconic role of stickup artist Omar Little on the cult classic "The Wire," played racketeer Chalky White on the period drama "Boardwalk Empire," and earned Emmy nominations for his work in "Bessie," "The Night Of," "When They See Us," and "Lovecraft Country."
-Through all of it, according to NBC News, Williams struggled with substance abuse issues.
+Through all of it, Williams dealt with substance misuse issues.

 Advertisement

-According to the New York Post, Williams didn't show up for an engagement on Saturday, September 4, 2021, and a relative went to the actor's penthouse in Brooklyn two days later to see if he was alright.
-Police were summoned to the home on a report of an "unresponsive," "cold" man laying face-down in the dining room.
+Williams didn't show up for an engagement on Saturday, September 4, 2021, and a relative went to the actor's penthouse in Brooklyn two days later to see if he was alright.
+Police were summoned to the home on a report of an unresponsive man lying face down in the dining room.
 As there was heroin present on a nearby table, Williams' death was initially suspected to be an overdose of the opiate.

-About three weeks later, per the Associated Press (via NPR), New York City's Office of Chief Medical Examiner announced the results of an autopsy, determining that Williams, 54, died of acute drug intoxication.
+About three weeks later, New York City's Office of Chief Medical Examiner announced the results of an autopsy, determining that Williams, 54, died of acute drug intoxication.
 Heroin was found in the actor's system, along with cocaine and the powerful prescription painkillers parafluorofentanyl and fentanyl.

 Advertisement